GaluhIdam/SP-Document/README.md

 4. Run web server `ng serve --open`
 8. After running the web server, open this address in your browser:
    `http://localhost:3000`
-9. After Install Hasura, you should
+9. After Install Hasura, you should import hasura metadata

 ## Contact